WHAT IS PET THERAPY?

 What if I go away for the winter or summer, can I still join?

-If you are away for an extended period of time, we ask that you start back up slowly so that the dog can get used to working again.
-We ask that you visit 1 hour per month, but we ask that you average 12 hours per year if you are gone.
+We have many teams that are away for extended periods of time.
+We ask that you visit 1 hour per month, but average 12 hours per year if you are gone.

 Is my dog too young or old to join?

-The only age restriction we have is that your dog is at least 1 year old.
+The only age restriction is that your dog must be at least 1 year old before the first day of class.
 We also ask that you live with your dog for at least 6 months before your prescreen evaluation.
 Our main requirements are based on the temperament of the dog, not age; we accept all breeds, mixed breeds, and rescues.

 What areas do you visit?
 How far away do you provide therapy?